Dear Curious Readers,

-The Wild Rose Press will release my latest novel, Camelot Games, a political novel of our time.
+The Wild Rose Press released my latest novel, Camelot Games, in April 2014.
 Here’s a bit of a tease:

 A meteoric career awaits the dynamic son and lovely daughter of California field workers.
 Winning election after election, the kingmaker proclaims the time is right and the sky’s the limit.
 Cast in the image of John and Jacqueline Kennedy’s bygone era come hints of the nation’s first Latino presidency.